E-Commerce Insights

 Woocommerce

 WooCommerce supports turning a WordPress blog into an eCommerce store.
-It is the most popular CMS platform today and has approx 28% of the market share of eCommerce sites.
+It is the most popular eCommerce CMS platform today and has approx 28% of the market share of eCommerce sites.

 The platform is also user-friendly and easy to set up.
 For those who already work with WordPress, it only takes them a short time to be familiar with the way WooCommerce operates.
 A great advantage of the platform is the immense selection of extensions and themes, plus most of them are free.
 These third-party extensions can be integrated into your WooCommerce store to enhance the site’s performance effortlessly with a single click.